gargsaar/singlepage_website_ni/_posts/2020-06-15-how-to-convince-others-every-single-time.markdown

 Most likely, YES!

-Last but not the least, **the theory of Contrast** says that we tend to like an average thing more when compared with a horrible substitute.
+Last but not the least, **the Theory of Contrast** says that we tend to like an average thing more when compared with a horrible substitute.
 And vice-versa, dislike an average thing more, than it deserves to be, when compared with an outshining alternative.
 To explain this theory, researchers did an experiment in which they divided men into two groups.
 One group of men were taken to a room with a TV on which Baywatch was being played, and the second group was in a room with no TV.
 To the researcher’s astonishment, men in the TV room rated their wife way too low on the parameter of beauty despite the fact that this group of men had very beautiful wives.
 Why?
 No marks for guessing, Pamela Anderson.

 To summarise, for convincing others every single time, we need to find out what could be the automatic triggers inside them, always make a request with a 'because', and try to bring in comparison.
 And it's essential that we learn these tricks because the most important trait of any successful individual the world has known is his/her ability to convince others.